Reporting Concerns Mechanisms

 All reports are taken seriously and treated with the utmost confidentiality and anonymity.
 We have processes in place to ensure reports are promptly investigated and addressed.

 The Corporation will not take any reprisal or retaliation measures, including any adverse employment measures, against any Director, officer, employee and/or third party who in good faith brings forward actual or potential violations or other concerns.

 The Vice-President and General Counsel is responsible for ensuring that the mechanisms for reporting concerns are made readily available and reports are appropriately reviewed, investigated, and addressed.

 Power Corporation supports the reporting mechanisms established by its wholly owned operating subsidiaries.
 Many of our subsidiaries have put in place similar processes for their stakeholders, including their clients, to report concerns, as defined in their respective Codes of Business Conduct and Ethics.

 For example, Great-West Life has put in place Customer Complaint Handling Procedures, which outline various mechanisms for a customer to raise concerns.
 These Procedures include an Ombudsman Office – a channel for clients to raise concerns on the company’s products or services.

-IGM Financial has a policy regarding reporting concerns that outlines a confidential process for raising concerns, including a 24/7 whistleblower hotline and website, and a detailed process for comprehensive investigation where warranted.
+IGM Financial has a policy regarding reporting concerns that outlines a confidential process for raising concerns, including a 24/7 whistleblower hotline and website, and a detailed process for comprehensive investigation, where warranted.
 In addition, IGM Financial’s operating companies also have formal procedures in place to handle written or verbal complaints from clients.
 They are guided by principles of fairness, timeliness and reasonability in their assessment of each issue.
 A client’s first point of resolution is through their financial advisor.
 Call centres at each company also assist with routine inquiries and complaints.
 When problems are escalated, the resolution process includes a thorough examination of the complaint by an investigator who contacts the client and engages in a personalized review of the client's concern occurs.
 The client receives a written summary of the investigation addressing their concerns.